mvolkmann/blog/src/ocaml.md

   print_int sum
 ```

+The syntax `()` represents the "unit value" and represents not having a value.

 Ending a source file that is the starting point of a program
-with `let () =` followed by an expression is:

-- not required, but ...
+with `let () =` followed by an expression is not required, but
-- ensures that the result of the expression will be the unit value
+it ensures that the result of the expression will be the unit value.
-- makes it clear that the purpose of the expression
+It also makes it clear that the purpose of the expression
-  is the side effects it produces
+is the side effects it produces.

 It is recommended to create a Dune project,
-move these files in the project `bin` directory,
+move these files into the project `bin` directory,
 and run it with `dune exec {project-name}`.
 See the Dune section below for more detail.